CYLALighthouse/CYLA_Assessments_Toolkit/docs/success.md

 #### ** ACMs **

 - [ ] Have student logins ready
+- [ ] Test Student logins to ensure Username and Password works.
 - [ ] Have link to the MI/RI test loaded on computers or accessible easily through other means
 - [ ] Ensure that all students have the opportunity to complete the test without feeling rushed.
 Assign time slots if computers are limited.